MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 connection for playback.

-The Metric Service logs STT latency, TTS latency, and audio processing metrics in the Metric Repository.
+The Metric Service logs STT latency, TTS latency, and audio processing metrics in PostgreSQL Metric Repository.

 The Event Bus emits `stt.completed` events for each completed transcription.

 ---

-### End Simulation Session Figure [8.7]
+### End Simulation Session Figure [7.2.7]

 The User sends a `POST /sessions/{sessionId}/end` request with optional reason through the Session Gateway to the Session Controller.

-The Session Controller validates the session exists and is active via the Session Repository.
-If not found or already ended, it returns `404` or `409`.
+The Session Controller validates the session exists and is active via Session Repository.
+If not found or already ended, returns `404` or `409`.

-The Orchestrator Service updates the Session record, setting status="ended", endedReason, and endedAt timestamp.
+The Orchestrator Service updates the Session record in PostgreSQL, setting status="ended", endedReason, and endedAt timestamp.

-If a call is active, the WebRTC Service retrieves the CallSession from the Call Repository and updates its status to "ended".
+If a call is active, the WebRTC Service retrieves the CallSession from PostgreSQL Call Repository and updates its status to "ended".

-If recording was active, the Recording Service stops capture, finalizes the media file, and uploads it to the Storage Service (MinIO/S3).
+If recording was active:

+- Recording Service stops capture, finalizes the media file
+- Uploads to Storage Service (MinIO/S3)
-A MediaAsset record is created in the Media Repository with the storage key, MIME type, and file size.
+- MediaAsset record created in PostgreSQL Media Repository with storage key, MIME type, file size

-The Recording Repository updates the Recording record with the final assetId and duration.
+- Recording Repository updates the Recording record with final assetId and duration

+The Orchestrator Service:

-The Orchestrator Service retrieves all Turns and calculates total tokens used via the Metric Repository.
+- Retrieves all Turns and calculates total tokens used via PostgreSQL Metric Repository
+- Invalidates related Redis keys (session cache, context cache, SSE state)

-The Event Bus emits a `simulation.completed` event with sessionId, endedReason, total duration, and usage metrics.
+The Event Bus emits `simulation.completed` event with sessionId, endedReason, total duration, and usage metrics.

-If auto-feedback is enabled, the Feedback Service is triggered asynchronously to generate a scorecard (see next flow).
+If auto-feedback is enabled, the Feedback Service is triggered asynchronously to generate a scorecard.

 The system responds with `200 OK`, returning session summary with total turns, duration, and tokens used.

 ---

-### Upload Real Call Recording Figure [8.8]
+### Upload Real Call Recording Figure [7.2.8]

 The User initiates an upload by sending `POST /ingest/upload/init` with mimeType and sizeBytes through the Ingestion Gateway to the Ingest Controller.